SpadeHeart

 We Welcome New Members

 Playing Bridge is a great way of making new friends and the mental stimulation is of proven benefit.
-We are a very sociable and friendly club and have been running for 75 years.
-The club has its own premises and we have over 100 members.
+We are a very sociable and friendly club and have been running for over 75 years.
+The club has its own premises and we have over 100 members

-There are teaching sessions on Tuesday and Friday mornings between 10-12 which anyone can attend.
+There are teaching sessions on Tuesday and Friday mornings between 10-12 open to anyone.

 You don't need a partner to come to these sessions.